ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
+Deploy React + Vite +Auth service to AWS in 10 Minutes — No Infrastructure Code Required - <a href="https://narambunet.medium.com/deploy-react-vite-auth-service-to-aws-in-10-minutes-no-infrastructure-code-required-bfe92f63c896?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `NN Writer`**

+<blockquote>Deterministic,  correct, and fast setup of services and ui on AWS
+Continue reading on Medium »</blockquote>

+<h3>2.
+Inside the Mobile App Development Process: What Every Founder Should Know - <a href="https://medium.com/@joyhawkin/inside-the-mobile-app-development-process-what-every-founder-should-know-0df568166181?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Joy Hawkins`**

+<blockquote>For many US founders, building a mobile app is not just about technology, it’s about growing a business, reaching customers.
+Continue reading on Medium »</blockquote>

+<h3>3.
+React Deep Dive: Hooks, Performance, and the Virtual DOM - <a href="https://medium.com/@sriharsha.godavarthideveloper/react-deep-dive-hooks-performance-and-the-virtual-dom-de8d0399e0eb?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Sri Harsha Godavarthi`**

+<blockquote>React has transformed front-end development with its component-based architecture, declarative UI, and efficient rendering.
+In this…
+Continue reading on Medium »</blockquote>

+<h3>4.
 Next.js outside of Vercel — how to run production workloads and reduce hosting costs - <a href="https://medium.com/@tomasz.szewczyk02/next-js-outside-of-vercel-how-to-run-production-workloads-and-reduce-hosting-costs-7a7f247e8f0d?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Tomasz Szewczyk`**

 <blockquote>Next.js is often associated with Vercel because the framework and the platform evolved together.
 For small projects it’s a no go.
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>5.
 What I Learned About Database Normalization and Indexing in an E-Commerce - <a href="https://medium.com/@vanshitpatel10/what-i-learned-about-database-normalization-and-indexing-in-an-e-commerce-ea3731366536?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Vanshit Patel`**

 <blockquote>The goal was to support multiple images per product while keeping admin and user queries fast and maintainable.
 Continue reading on Medium »</blockquote>

-<h3>3.
-DAY 2- The Logic Leap: Props, State, and the Magic of Hooks - <a href="https://medium.com/@gursimran12003/day-2-the-logic-leap-props-state-and-the-magic-of-hooks-e2e1ce419c89?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Gursimran Kaur`**

-<blockquote>“A static website is like a painting, but a dynamic app is like a conversation.
-Today, I learned how to talk back.”
-Continue reading on Medium »</blockquote>

-<h3>4.
-Stop Building APIs: The Case for Local-First Databases in 2026 - <a href="https://medium.com/better-dev-nextjs-react/stop-building-apis-the-case-for-local-first-databases-in-2026-8f67503d1a37?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Melvin Prince`**

-<blockquote>The “request/response” model we spent the last two decades perfecting is officially a legacy pattern for modern application development.
-Continue reading on Better Dev — NextJs/React »</blockquote>

-<h3>5.
-I Built a Cinematic Website Using AI Video Frames in Under 15 Minutes - <a href="https://medium.com/@deshwaljaivardhan/i-built-a-cinematic-website-using-ai-video-frames-in-under-15-minutes-194251acdbe9?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jaivardhan Deshwal`**

-<blockquote>In this experiment, I wanted to test whether it is possible to build a visually impressive website using only AI tools.
-No designers, no…
-Continue reading on Medium »</blockquote>

-<h3>6.
-The Single HTTP Header That Secures Your Entire Web App - <a href="https://javascript.plainenglish.io/the-single-http-header-that-secures-your-entire-web-app-df01e9e2759e?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Azad Ansari`**

-<blockquote>If I asked you to secure your entire frontend application against data theft and script injections using just one line of code, would you…
-Continue reading on JavaScript in Plain English »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Next.js outside of Vercel — how to run production workloads and reduce hosting costs - <a href="https://medium.com/@tomasz.szewczyk02/next-js-outside-of-vercel-how-to-run-production-workloads-and-reduce-hosting-costs-7a7f247e8f0d?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js Security Alert: How to Patch the React Server Components DoS Vulnerability and Protect Your… - <a href="https://medium.com/@widyanandaadi22/next-js-security-alert-how-to-patch-the-react-server-components-dos-vulnerability-and-protect-your-5df7826a8d69?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tomasz Szewczyk`**
+✍️ **posted by `Made Adi Widyananda`**

-<blockquote>Next.js is often associated with Vercel because the framework and the platform evolved together.
-For small projects it’s a no go.
+<blockquote>Let’s dive into a critical security vulnerability that has recently surfaced in Next.js applications utilizing React Server Components…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Using TypeScript in the Edge Era: Cloudflare Workers & Vercel Edge - <a href="https://medium.com/@mernstackdevbykevin/using-typescript-in-the-edge-era-cloudflare-workers-vercel-edge-7a8062eb1885?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The 5 Most Common Next.js App Router Mistakes And How to Fix Them - <a href="https://medium.com/@amirjld/the-5-most-common-next-js-app-router-mistakes-and-how-to-fix-them-632565a5fb96?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kevin - MERN Stack Developer`**
+✍️ **posted by `Amir`**

-<blockquote>TypeScript edge runtime development with Cloudflare Workers and Vercel Edge Functions for lightning-fast global applications
+<blockquote>The Next.js App Router is powerful — layouts, React Server Components, Server Actions, caching, streaming — but most developers hit the…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Everyone’s Switching to Tailwind CSS — Here’s What Frontend Teams Know That You Don’t - <a href="https://javascript.plainenglish.io/everyones-switching-to-tailwind-css-here-s-what-frontend-teams-know-that-you-don-t-d00a8f4e9a00?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Behind Top-Ranking Websites: The Next.js SEO Architecture Nobody Talks About - <a href="https://javascript.plainenglish.io/behind-top-ranking-websites-the-next-js-seo-architecture-nobody-talks-about-3fff1e2e65a1?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `NextCodeTech`**

-<blockquote>At first, Tailwind CSS feels… strange.
+<blockquote>If your website looks great but doesn’t rank, the problem usually isn’t your content — it’s how search engines experience your site.
 Continue reading on JavaScript in Plain English »</blockquote>

 <h3>4.
-Server vs Client Components — The Confusion Every Developer Faces (And How It Finally Clicks) - <a href="https://javascript.plainenglish.io/server-vs-client-components-the-confusion-every-developer-faces-and-how-it-finally-clicks-8a84e6d74e48?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Data Fetching, Caching & Revalidation — How Next.js Thinks About Data - <a href="https://medium.com/codetodeploy/data-fetching-caching-revalidation-how-next-js-thinks-about-data-a0e9badad1ec?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Chandan | Full-Stack Developer`**

-<blockquote>When I first saw Server Components and Client Components in Next.js, my honest reaction was:
+<blockquote>One thing that confused me early in Next.js was this:
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on CodeToDeploy »</blockquote>

 <h3>5.
+I Built a Monorepo, Then Converted Back to a Single App.
+Here’s Why - <a href="https://medium.com/@koriigami/i-built-a-monorepo-then-converted-back-to-a-single-app-heres-why-b799413a3476?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Ketan Damle`**

+<blockquote>Three months into building a SaaS product, I made the decision to tear down my carefully constructed Turborepo monorepo and convert…
+Continue reading on Medium »</blockquote>

+<h3>6.
+Beyond the Link: Why Your Shared URLs Need Open Graph for Professional Impact - <a href="https://medium.com/@adebimpeniola/beyond-the-link-why-your-shared-urls-need-open-graph-for-professional-impact-dbe917924e18?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Fatimah Adebimpe`**

+<blockquote>Have you ever shared a link on LinkedIn, only for it to appear as a bland, unformatted URL?
+Or seen a beautiful blog post turn into a…
+Continue reading on Medium »</blockquote>

-Stop Building APIs: The Case for Local-First Databases in 2026 - <a href="https://medium.com/better-dev-nextjs-react/stop-building-apis-the-case-for-local-first-databases-in-2026-8f67503d1a37?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>7.
+Building Vector11: RAG System Web App With Next.js (Part 2 — Retrieval Pipeline) ⚽ - <a href="https://ianodad.medium.com/building-vector11-rag-system-web-app-with-next-js-part-2-retrieval-pipeline-ebe3155956e7?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Ian Adera`**

+<blockquote>In Part 1, I focused on the ingestion side of Vector11: scraping live football data, cleaning noisy HTML, chunking content intelligently…
+Continue reading on Medium »</blockquote>

+<h3>8.
+Next.js Route Groups Explained: Clean Routing, Layouts & Real-World Use Cases - <a href="https://dhardik1430.medium.com/next-js-route-groups-explained-clean-routing-layouts-real-world-use-cases-1b6305595baa?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Melvin Prince`**
+✍️ **posted by `Desai Hardik`**

-<blockquote>The “request/response” model we spent the last two decades perfecting is officially a legacy pattern for modern application development.
+<blockquote>Learn Next.js Route Groups with examples, images, and real use cases for auth, dashboards, layouts, and scalable apps.
-Continue reading on Better Dev — NextJs/React »</blockquote>
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ui-ux-design-trends/recommended target="_blank" rel="noopener noreferrer">UI-UX Design</a></h1>